 Undocumented workers often lack the means to pay for legal and financial services, and they frequently turn to relatives or close family friends for help in time of need.
 While these individuals may be willing to accept American-born children into their homes, they are often unable to do so because they are facing immigration problems of their own.
 Filling out legal documents and visiting official buildings can also be intimidating for undocumented workers.

-While experienced family law attorneys may understand why undocumented workers in Florida are reluctant to deal with authorities, they may urge them to weigh those fears against the welfare of their children.
+While experienced attorneys may understand why undocumented workers in Florida are reluctant to deal with authorities, they may urge them to weigh those fears against the welfare of their children.
 Attorneys could help parents select responsible guardians for their children, and they could answer their questions about the child custody process and the best interests of the child doctrine.